-Mobile World Congress 2017
+When the Mobile World Congress

-Interestingly Samsung and Apple follow polar opposite approaches in the smartphone market.
-While Apple is decidedly minimalist in how many different models it sells and focuses on the high end segment of the market, Samsung churns out more smartphones than any other major brand year after year.
+releases numerous new models each year.
 While the Galaxy S and Galaxy Note models compete with Apple for the premium segment, Samsung also has cheaper models on offer to compete with Chinese brands in Asia and at the lower end of Western markets.

 It is impossible to say which approach is the right one, as both Samsung and Apple are exceptionally successful in what they’re doing.
 It appears, however, as if several smartphone makers have started trimming their phone line-up to focus on fewer models recently.
 As our chart, based on data from GSMArena’s phone database